-What is a CBD Tincture?
+What is a CBD Tincture

-How to Use a CBD Tincture
+How to Use a CBD Tincturehow-to-use-tincture

 When CBD oil is administered sublingually by dropper, it means to drip the CBD oil under the tongue then hold it there for 30-90 seconds before swallowing.
 This allows the CBD oil to absorb into the vein under your tongue and enter the bloodstream where it can then administer its effects.